raft-tech/TANF-app/docs/Technical-Documentation/parsing-reparsing-architecture.md

 Canonical program and section metadata is represented by `Program` and `Section`. `DataFile.section_ref` is a nullable foreign key to the canonical `Section`, and `DataFile.program` is a derived property that returns `section_ref.program` rather than a separately stored foreign key.
 Historical files are backfilled from their legacy program and section values, and normal new writes populate `section_ref` alongside those values.

-This is an expand-phase schema transition:

-- `DataFile.program_type` and the string `DataFile.section` remain stored and continue to drive parser selection, upload compatibility, filtering, uniqueness, and storage behavior.
-- `section_ref` remains nullable during the transition so deployment does not require an immediate coordinated rewrite of every reader.
-- A separate read-migration phase will move runtime consumers to `section_ref` and the derived `program`.
-- Only after those reads have shipped and canonical data has been verified can the contract phase remove the legacy fields, make the canonical relation required, and rename `section_ref` to `section`.

-Until contract is complete, code must keep the canonical and legacy representations consistent rather than assuming either representation can be removed.
+The canonical relationship is authoritative throughout runtime behavior:

+- Production parser selection, paths, filtering, background jobs, ETL, and observability read `section_ref` and its related `Program`.
+- The upload API continues to accept and return string `section` and `program_type` values, but resolves and projects those values through the canonical relationship.
+- `ShadowDataFile` intentionally retains scalar `program_type` and `section` metadata for parser shadow output.
+Shadow rows receive those values as a projection of the production canonical relationship.
+- The Go parser joins production DataFiles through `section_ref_id` and only writes scalar classification metadata to shadow rows.
+- The coordinated contract release will validate the canonical data, remove the production legacy scalar columns and nested enums, require the relationship, and rename the Django field from `section_ref` to `section` while preserving its physical database column for parser compatibility.

+The transitional scalar production columns remain dual-written only until that coordinated contract release.
+They are not runtime read sources and are not an independently deployable compatibility stage.

 Examples of lifecycle state: